ShreeChaturvedi/AutoML/ARCHITECTURE.md

 | `storage/datasets/metadata.json` | Dataset profiles (schema, sample, stats). | Updated per upload and on dataset mutations. |
 | `storage/datasets/files/<datasetId>/<filename>` | Raw uploaded dataset binaries. | Stored exactly as received for future processing. |

 Paths are relative to the backend workspace and may be overridden using environment variables.
+Postgres holds operational data for Sprint 3/4 features; use `DATABASE_URL` + `npm --prefix backend run db:migrate` to keep the schema current.

 ### 4.2 Postgres Schema (Sprint 3+)